l-aldarondo/School_District_Analysis/README.md

 * #### Scores by school type

-Charter schools outperformed district schools in math scores, reading scores and in all % to include % Oveall Passing.
-The percentage pasing math is  very differnt and is pulling the overal passing percentage down for district schools.
+  * Charter schools outperformed district schools in math scores, reading scores and in all % to include % Overall Passing.
+The percentage passing math is  very different and is pulling the overall passing percentage down for district schools.(Fig 1.17 -1.18)

 ![Challenge_Scores_By_School_Type](./Images/challenge_score_by_school_type.png)